ChicagoCityscape/api/README.md

 ### Parameters

-The API will return a GeoJSON dataset of Cook County parcels near or within a specific geography.
+The API will return a GeoJSON dataset of Cook County parcels (2015 tax year) near or within a specific geography.
 You can provide either a (1) bounding box, or (2) a latitude/longitude coordinate and radius.

 | parameter      | description                                                                                                                                                                                                                    |
 |----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|